""

 After metastatic squamous neck cancer with occult primary has been diagnosed, tests are done to find out if cancer cells have spread to other parts of the body.

 The process used to find out if cancer has spread to other parts of the body is called staging.
 There is no standard staging system for metastatic squamous neck cancer with occult primary.
 Depending on whether the cancer was caused by human papillomavirus 16 or Epstein-Barr virus, oropharyngeal or nasopharyngeal cancer staging may be used.
-For more information, see the section called Stage Information for Metastatic Squamous Neck Cancer with Occult Primary in the health professional version of this page.
+To learn more, visit the section called Stage Information for Metastatic Squamous Neck Cancer with Occult Primary in the health professional version of this page.

 The results from tests and procedures used to detect and diagnose the primary tumor are also used to find out if cancer has spread to other parts of the body.